Menu Close

 Courses and workshops on Core reflection

+Face-to-face and online courses and workshops on Core reflection have been given all over the world.
 We also give half-day online workshops aimed at an introduction to reflection and Core reflection.
 If you are interested in a workshop or course for your team of teacher educators or mentor teachers, please contact Fred Korthagen.

 Learn from this video what the participants took from a five-day course in Ashland, Oregon: